Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 |5.0.0 - Latest GA release (can be installed by removing the `--pre` flag)| 3.0
 |5.1.0b3 - Latest release (beta)| 3.0, 3.1-preview.2, 3.1-preview.3

-Note: API version 3.1-preview.3 should be used exclusively for the Healthcare Analysis and Batch Analysis services, which are currently only supported in the following regions.
+Note: API version 3.1-preview.3 should be used exclusively for the Healthcare Analysis and Batch Analysis services.
+When creating a Cognitive Service or Text Analytics resource for accesing these services, be sure to use flags `--sku S` and one of the following regions for the `--region` flag.
-* Central US
+* centralus
-* West US 2
+* westus2
-* East US 2
+* eastus2
-* North Europe
+* northeurope
-* West Europe
+* westeurope

 ### Authenticate the client